 This is due to the ends of the rolls being slightly damaged during shipping and crushed when wrapped this is normal but requires the edge to be cut back.
-The procedure is simple and detailed in our fitting videos but simply means rolling the grass out in position and folding over the grass along the join and counting in 3-4 tufts and cut along the gap between the rows 4.
+The procedure is simple and detailed in our fitting videos but simply means rolling the grass out in position and folding along the join, and counting in 3-4 tufts and cutting along the gap between the rows 4.
 Doing this on both sides will give a clean, perfect join, and if it’s not 100% then take a couple more off and try again.
 (See Below.)

 #3 Folding and Fixing Over Timber Edges

-Folding and fixing artificial grass to a timer frame is a common mistake for DIY installers and even professionals.
-Fixing to a timer frame can cause many problems for your new lawn, the most serious being groundwork settling while the frame staying at the original height.
-Over time the groundwork inside the timber frame will settle causing ripples along the edges and in worst cases cause the grass to rip along the timer edges, along with being a trip hazard.
+Folding and fixing artificial grass to a timber frame is a common mistake for DIY installers and even professionals.
+Fixing to a timber frame can cause many problems for your new lawn, the most serious being groundwork settling while the frame staying at the original height.
+Over time the groundwork inside the timber frame will settle causing ripples along the edges and in worst cases cause the grass to rip along the timber edges, along with being a trip hazard.

 Other reasons for not fixing over timber battens are more for aesthetic reasons, for example…

-- Folding the artificial grass over the timer will open the pile leaving an ugly edge.
+- Folding the artificial grass over the timber will open the pile leaving an ugly edge.